INDEX06 PROJECTS

 Grammario

-Full-stack linguistic analysis platform that helps language learners understand grammar through interactive visualizations and AI-powered explanations.
+A production-ready, full-stack linguistic analysis platform that helps language learners understand grammar through interactive visualizations and AI-powered explanations.
+Deployed and publicly accessible at grammario.ai.

-Users enter a sentence in one of 5 supported languages (Italian, Spanish, German, Russian, Turkish) and receive deep grammatical analysis — tokenization, lemmatization, POS tagging, morphological analysis, and dependency parsing — all visualized as interactive syntax trees and linear dependency graphs.
-LLM-generated pedagogical insights explain why grammar works the way it does.
-A gamification layer (streaks, XP/levels, achievements) and spaced-repetition vocabulary system (SM-2 algorithm) drive engagement.
+Users enter a sentence in one of 5 supported languages (Italian, Spanish, German, Russian, Turkish) and receive deep grammatical analysis: tokenization, lemmatization, POS tagging, morphological analysis, and dependency parsing — all visualized as interactive syntax trees and linear dependency graphs.
+LLM-generated pedagogical insights explain why grammar works the way it does (e.g., "Why does this verb end in -a?"), providing rules, examples, and cultural nuance.
+Gamification layer (streaks, XP/levels, achievements, daily goals) and a spaced-repetition vocabulary system (SM-2 algorithm) to drive engagement.

 Technical Highlights